MicrosoftDocs/visualstudio-docs/subscriptions/assignments-orders.md

     > To avoid an artificially high level of maximum usage, always do this by first removing the existing subscription and then adding the new one.
 - To help you monitor your organization's maximum usage, there is a [Maximum Usage](maximum-usage.md) report in the Visual Studio [Subscriptions Administration Portal](https://manage.visualstudio.com).

-## Cloud Subscriptions, Open License or Open Value
+## Monthly Subscriptions, Open License or Open Value
-You may be assigning subscriptions through a program like Microsoft Cloud subscriptions, Open License or Open Value.
+You may be assigning subscriptions through  programs like Open License and Open Value or through Visual Studio Marketplace on a monthly basis.
 If so, then you must process your order for additional users during the month in which users (employees or external contractors) begin interacting with Visual Studio-licensed software.

 ## Enterprise, MPSA and Select Agreements
 Microsoft Enterprise Agreements (EA), MPSA and Select Plus Agreements give you flexibility in how you use and license Visual Studio software over time.
-Visual Studio administrators must make an annual True-Up order to bring their software licenses up to the high watermark of usage established during the agreement period.
+Visual Studio administrators must make an annual True-Up order to bring their software licenses up to the maximum usage established during the agreement period.

 ## Next steps
 Learn more about responsibilities for administrators: